 The Canada lynx has a lean, medium-sized body.
 Its dense, long fur, triangular ears with black tufts twisted at the tip, and broad snowshoe-type paws.

-It has a physical trait similar to that of a bobcat, in which its hind limbs are longer than the forelimbs.
+It has a physical trait similar to a bobcat, whose hind limbs are longer than the forelimbs.

 Canada lynxes are sexually dimorphic, with males being heavier and larger than females.
 The Canada lynx is between 29 to 42 in (73 to 107 cm) in head and body length & stands 19 to 22 in (48 to 56 cm) tall at the shoulder.

-A female Canada lynx weighs about 11 to 26 lb (5 to 12 kg) while a male weighs about 13 to 37 lb (6 to 17 kg).
-The stubby tail of the Canada lynx is 2.0 to 5.1 in (5 to 13 cm) long, and its tail has a completely black tip.
+A female Canada lynx weighs about 11 to 26 lb (5 to 12 kg), while a male weighs about 13 to 37 lb (6 to 17 kg).
+The stubby tail of the Canada lynx is 2.0 to 5.1 inches (5 to 13 cm) long, and its tail has a completely black tip.

 The Canada lynx has long, thick fur, uniformly colored with little or no marking except for the underside that insulates the lynx from its habitat’s cold, harsh temperature.

 Its fur varies from yellowish-brown to brown to buff-grey.
-The color of its fur varies with season, which means it turns grey-ish shade in summer, buff-grey in spring, and a grizzled appearance in winter.
+The color of its fur varies with season, which means it turns greyish shade in summer, buff-grey in spring, and has a grizzled appearance in winter.

 The underpants, including the belly, are white and may consist of some dark spots.